tess1o/geopulse/README.md

 - Works with OwnTracks (HTTP or MQTT), Overland and Dawarich tracking apps
 - Real-time data sync and import/export capabilities
-- Flexible authentication (username/password or token-based)
+- Secure authentication with HTTP-only cookies and Bearer token API access
 - Manual import from Google Takeout, GPX files

 **Timeline and Maps**